eljonathas/eljonathas/README.md

 - 🎓 Pursuing a degree in **Computer Science** at the **Federal University of Pará**
 - 🛠️ Transitioning to **backend development**, focusing on **parallel programming, artificial intelligence, and AI agents with Golang**
 - ✨ Passionate about **building new projects and solutions that help people**
-- 📚 Studying **computer vision** and how to integrate it natively into web projects using workers
 - ⚖️ Exploring **software development acceleration methodologies** and **team management strategies**
 - 💼 Aspiring **entrepreneur**, looking to launch innovative tech solutions